 Additional Support at Higher Education is funded by Student Finance England.
 Follow the link to find out if you are eligible for funding, and how to apply.

 The main part of the site is easily accessible.
-Lifts are in use for the two 1st floor areas.
+Lifts are in use where there is more than one floor.
 Specific requirements can be accommodated and adjustments can be made, if for example, coursework involves accessing parts of the farm etc.